mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    the groups of which the specified username is a member, plus the specified group id.

-   .. availability:: Unix, not WASI, not Android.
+   .. availability:: Unix, not Emscripten, not WASI.

    .. versionadded:: 3.2